 She led the Voices of Fire Reading Choir from 1987 to 1999, performing her work and that of other African American poets.
 Akua has given hundreds of readings to audiences in colleges, prisons, parks, museums, libraries and bars.
 Akua bears an exile's desire for work close to home, and a writer's yearning for a galvanizing mythos.

-She also creates sculpture, objects, and jewelry in glass, metal and handmade paper; designs crochet patterns, plays with her cat and the soprano saxophone, sings, and makes good manifest.
+She also creates sculpture, objects, and jewelry in glass, metal and handmade paper.
+She exhibits her art work regularly.
+She has published over 130 crochet patterns.
+Founder of a paratransit nonprofit, she plays with her cat and the soprano saxophone, sings her favorite anime songs in Japanese, makes good manifest, and prays for the end of suffering for all sentience.